MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

 * You need an Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-* You must have a Fleet resource with one or more member clusters.
-If you don't have one, follow the [quickstart][fleet-quickstart] to create a Fleet resource with a hub cluster.
+* You must have a Kubernetes Fleet resource with one or more member clusters.
+If you don't have one, follow the [quickstart][fleet-quickstart] to create a Kubernetes Fleet resource with a hub cluster.
 Then, join Azure Kubernetes Service (AKS) clusters as members.

   > [!TIP]
   > Ensure that your AKS member clusters are configured so that you can test placement by using the cluster properties that interest you (location, node count, resources, or cost).